DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/arduino-ide.rst

 If you are using the standard Arduino motor shield, and if optionally using one of the supported WiFi boards and want to connect directly to the |EX-CS| in Access Point Mode (AP) from your WiFi controller, there is nothing more to do!
 Just upload the software to the |EX-CS| in the next step.

-If you are using a different motor driver (shield or board), or if you wish to connect your CS to your home network instead of having a separate access point, follow the instructions in the ``config.h`` file
+If you are using a different motor driver (shield or board), or if you wish to connect your Command Station to your home network instead of having a separate access point, follow the instructions in the ``config.h`` file

 If you want to take a look at this file or make a simple change, just open the file and take a look.
 You should see many files open in tabs at the top of the IDE window.
 Find the down facing triangle near the upper right of the window and click on it to open the entire list of files.
 Scroll down to near the bottom and click on the "config.h" file you renamed in the previous step to open it in the editing window.
 If you are sure of your changes, make sure to click on "File -> Save" from the top menu to save them.